tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

     suitability of the associated mechanism.
 This does not necessarily mean that the mechanism is flawed, only that no consensus exists.
-    The IETF might have consensus to leave an items marked as "N" on the basis of it having limited applicability or usage constraints.
+    The IETF might have consensus to leave an items marked as "N" on the basis of its having limited applicability or usage constraints.

 D:
 : Indicates that the item is discouraged.
 This marking could be used to identify